rpossan/qaxqa/README.md

     $ gem install qaxqa

 ## Usage
+1. Put a file or files exported from Teslink (XML Files) into a directory
+2. Execute the command line:
   $qaxqa migrate [FILE PATH OR DIRECTORY]

-This command will process a file or set of file from a directory in the format XML so parse and output formatted XLS output file to be imported on HP Quality Center.
+3. The output files are in the folder where you run the command.
+Import these files (XLS) into HP Quality Center.

 ## Development